8go/matrix-commander/README.md

                         corresponding HTTP URLs.
 The MXC URIs to provide look something like this
                         'mxc://example.com/SomeStrangeUriKey'.
+  --devices             Print the list of devices.
+All device of this account
+                        will be printed, one device per line.
+  --discovery-info      Print discovery information about current homeserver.
+                        Note that not all homeservers support discovery and an error might be reported.
+  --login-info          Print login methods supported by the homeserver.
+It
+                        prints one login method per line.
   --whoami              Print the user id used by matrix-commander (itself).
                         One can get this information also by looking at the credentials file.